fuse-mars/tutorial-sailsjs-privacy/README.md

 More info can be found at [sailsjs site](http://sailsjs.org/documentation/concepts/policies)

 # Steps
-0. Create a new sails app and go inside it
+0. Create a new sails app and go inside it.
+Make sure your nodejs version is at least v4.4.2 and sailjs is v0.12.1
 ```
 sails new sailsjs-privacy; cd sailsjs-privacy
 ```